 I even tested this recipe with an all-natural spread and the cookies turned out great—just be sure to mix the peanut butter thoroughly before adding it to the batter to get rid of any separation.

-HOW TO STORE PEANUT BUTTER BLOSSOMS
+STORING AND FREEZING PEANUT BUTTER BLOSSOMS

 The peanut butter blossom is a classic for cookie platters, cookie swaps, and bake sales.
 They are best stored in an airtight container at room temperature, which will help keep the chocolate kiss nice and soft.
 They will keep for several days before they start to dry out.